Vegan Seitan Schnitzel & Warm Potato Salad

 - 0.25 0.25 tbsp wholegrain mustard

 - sea salt and black pepper, to taste

-- To make the schnitzel, mix all the dry ingredients together in a bowl.
+- Mix all the dry ingredients together in a bowl.
 Make a well in the centre and add the wet ingredients, stirring well with a fork to combine.

 - Bring the dough together with your hands and lightly knead for a few minutes, until elastic.

 - Divide the dough into 4 equal balls and roll out into a thin schnitzel shape, about 5mm thick if possible.